ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

     Use `--help` to get more information about the script options.

 Open IoT SDK network setup scripts contain commands that require root permissions.
-Use `sudo` to run the scripts in user account with root privileges.
+Use `sudo` to run the scripts in a user account with root privileges.

 After setting up the Open IoT SDK network environment the user will be able to run Matter examples on `FVP` in an isolated network namespace in TAP device